 Many team leaders invite a graduate student or post-doc to join the team as a project manager to help with the project administration and to mentor students.
 However, team leaders should continue to play an active role, regardless of the presence of a graduate student.

 - Project leadership: Throughout the project, the team leaders will continue to set a vision and provide direction for the team, but they are also encouraged to give team members significant responsibility for the direction of the project, while providing coaching and support.
 Team resources provide guidance to team leaders and simplify the process of leading a team.

 Finally, team leaders will be invited to participate in optional networking and informational events as part of Bass Connections and their particular theme.
 Team leaders will also be responsible for reporting on the outcomes of their projects and completing a post-program survey.

 Faculty estimate that they an average of five hours per week on their project.

 Are there opportunities for professional masters and doctoral students to participate in Bass Connections?

 Absolutely!
 An ideal team includes participants at multiple educational levels working together.
 While project teams must include opportunities for undergraduates to participate, all projects are strongly encouraged to propose opportunities for participation at all learner levels.
 We have heard from students at all levels, and faculty, that the opportunity for students to work across levels is a unique and valuable aspect of Bass Connections.

-94% of students – undergraduates and graduates – who participated on a Bass Connections team in 2014-15 said that they would recommend the experience to a friend.
+Ninety-three percent of participating students – undergraduates and graduates – say they would recommend the program to a friend.
 Students reported common benefits including the opportunity to:

 - Explore their research and career interests